yy502/inkscape-laserpecker/README.md

 [中文介绍点此处](README_CN.md)

 # LaserPecker Extension for Inkscape
-These are Gcode generator extensions for Inkscape, tailored for LaserPecker L1 and L1 Pro.
-The LaserPecker App has a built-in Gcode feature.
-This extension allows you to manually set power and speed beyond the App's limitations.
+This is a Gcode generator extension for Inkscape, tailored for LaserPecker L1 and L1 Pro.
+The LaserPecker App has a built-in Gcode converter with capability of line-filling, which is pretty easy to use.
+This extension allows you to manually set power and speed beyond the App's limitations with Gcode values.
 (Hardware limitations still apply.
 Read on...)

 ## LaserPecker